-- 1. Core courses
+- 1. Core courses,

-- 2. Focus areas
+- 2. Focus area(s),

-- 3. Distributives
+- 3. Distributives,

 - 4. Electives, and

-- 5. The capstone.
+- 5. Capstone.

 All West Chester University degrees require a minimum of 120 credits.
 That means that you cannot graduate with fewer than 120 credits.
-To make sure you're on track to graduate, check your total credit count via your Degree Progress Report in myWCU regularly.
+To make sure you're on track to graduate, check your total credit count in RamPortal regularly.